NoelVincent/Dockerizing_nginx_fpm_Wordpress/README.md

-# Docker compose - Creating NGINX-FPM-Wordpress site.
+# Docker compose - Creating NGINX-FPM-Wordpress site
 Here, we will be creating containers that need to create/run a wordpress site.

 # Docker